SundousKanaan/Close-Captions/README.md

 - Zooming in on the video in certain situations?
 Marie: "Good question... never really thought about it.
 Very interesting and fun to see how you could apply it."
 - Marie: "If you can translate this distinction (hearing how someone feels), that's fun."

-Mary's notes on other people's work that I find nice to try:
+Marie's notes on other people's work that I find nice to try:
 - Play with the font size and transform.
 - Introduce icons first
 - Work on the sounds, how high it is and where it is coming from.